KrIsKa7a/MiniOrm/README.md

 # MiniOrm
-Creating own ORM which works as extension to EFCore.
+Creating own ORM based on EFCore.
+Functionallity is minified for educational purposes.